17teen/Discord-Bladee-Server-Anti-Nuker/README.md

 # Things to note:

 - Your bot must first be allocated a guild.
-You can do this by setting your server ID to the `LockedGuild` object in the `Commands/settings.json` file.
+You can do this by setting your server ID to the `LockGuild` object in the `Commands/settings.json` file.
 - If you want the bot to be added to other servers you must enable guilds. **The server your bot joins must be permitted/whitelisted before joining or it will leave.**
 - If a command is ran on a non-permitted guild, the bot will leave.
 - The trust system allows a user to add/remove guilds, blacklist/whitelist users, enable/disable guilds. **They cannot allocate of users to the trust system.
 Give this permission to the people you trust the most.**
 - Whitelisted and Trusted users are not effected by the anti nuke.
 They will not be banned.
 - Blacklisted users are unable to join the guild(s) the bot is in.
+- Once you enable guilds (can be done by setting the `AllowGuilds` object to true), make sure you add your `lockGuild` ID to the `PermittedGuilds` Array for every command to function.

 ### Examples